-Miss your horse like mad when you go on holiday?
-Take him with you!
-Whether it’s cheap ‘n’ cheerful camping, glamping, or full-on luxury you’re after, there’s something for everyone below
+Do you miss your horse like mad when you go on holiday?
+Then next time why not find horse riding holidays where you can take him with you!
+Whether it’s cheap ‘n’ cheerful camping, glamping, or full-on luxury you’re after, there’s something for everyone below…

 1. Camp Katur, Kirklington, Yorkshire